 About

-I’m a Melbourne-based photographer whose practice explores transience, abstraction and the material traces of lived experience.
+I'm a Melbourne-based photographer, content strategist and researcher whose practice explores transience, abstraction and the material traces of lived experience.

 Q & A